Louis D. Brandeis Center for Human Rights Under Law: Leadership and organization

-LDB was founded in early 2012 by Kenneth L. Marcus, a former Staff Director of the U.S. Commission on Civil Rights who served as the Assistant Secretary of Education for Civil Rights from June 2018 to July 2020 under the Trump administration.
+LDB was founded in early 2012 by Kenneth L. Marcus, a former Staff Director of the U.S. Commission on Civil Rights.

 Center for Legal Innovation (CLI)

-The Center for Legal Innovation (CLI) is a public interest legal organization established by the Louis D. Brandeis Center for Human Rights Under Law (LBD) to address legal claims related to antisemitism.
+The Center for Legal Innovation (CLI) is a public interest legal organization established by the Louis D. Brandeis Center for Human Rights Under Law (LDB) to address legal claims related to antisemitism.
 The center provides legal representation for individuals facing discrimination in various sectors, including employment, housing, healthcare, academia, and corporate settings.